 Requirement for Foreign Employees to Work

-Alternatively, an employer may sponsor a potential employee’s application for permanent resident status, referred to as a “green card,” if they are able to establish that the potential employee is a multinational executive/manager transferee, has unique skills, or is being offered a job in the United States for which the employer has been unable to recruit a U.S. worker who meets the minimum requirements of the position.
+Alternatively, an employer may sponsor a potential employee’s application for permanent resident status, referred to as a “green card,” if they are able to establish that the potential employee is a multinational executive/manager transferee, has unique, outstanding or extraordinary skills, or is being offered a job in the United States for which the employer has been unable to recruit a U.S. worker who meets the minimum requirements of the position.
 In most of the immigrant visa categories, the processing delays make it impractical to use an immigrant visa as the vehicle for entering the United States for an initial assignment.
 The normal procedure is to obtain a short-term work visa initially and seek an immigrant visa after the employee has started working in the United States.